 - allowing local councils to charge more for late-night licences, which will help pay for additional policing

-The changes proposed by the Government are intended to be incorporated within the Police Reform and Social Responsibility Bill - details of which are available on the main Licensing home page.
+The changes proposed by the Government are intended to be incorporated within the Police Reform and Social Responsibility Bill - details of which are available on the Licensing home page.